 - Roll of masking tape

-- A3 oil sketch pad OR two A3 sheets of oil sketch paper (we recommend Canson)
+- A3 or A4 oil sketch pad OR two A3 sheets of oil sketch paper (we recommend Canson)

 You can bring your own materials or purchase a kit from us.
 The Fitzroy Painting Watercolour Kit contains eight tubes of artist quality watercolours, three special watercolour brushes, a porcelain daisy palette and a pad of 300GSM cold-pressed watercolour paper.

 A materials list is sent out with booking confirmation emails, we recommend that you choose artist quality materials as they are much easier to work with.